Equus (film)

-Equus is a 1977 psychological drama film directed by Sidney Lumet and written by Peter Shaffer, based on his play of the same name.
-The film stars Richard Burton, Peter Firth, Colin Blakely, Joan Plowright, Eileen Atkins, and Jenny Agutter.
+Equus is a 1977 psychological drama film directed by Sidney Lumet and written by Peter Shaffer, based on his 1973 play of the same name.
+The film stars Richard Burton, Peter Firth, Colin Blakely, Joan Plowright, Harry Andrews, Eileen Atkins, Kate Reid and Jenny Agutter.
 The story concerns a psychiatrist treating a teenager who has blinded horses in a stable, attempting to find the root of his horse worship.

-Lumet's translation of the acclaimed play to a cinematic version incorporated some realism, in the use of real horses as opposed to human actors, and a graphic portrayal of the blinding.
-Despite some criticism of this approach, the film received positive reviews, with awards for Burton, Firth and Agutter.
+Lumet's adaptation of the acclaimed play to film incorporated realism through the use of real horses rather than human actors and provided a graphic depiction of the blinding incident.
+Despite some criticism regarding this approach, the film was praised for the performances of its cast.

+The film was nominated for three Academy Awards, including Best Actor for Burton and Best Supporting Actor for Firth.
+The two both won Golden Globe Awards for their performances.
+The film was also nominated for four BAFTA Awards, with Jenny Agutter winning for Best Supporting Actress.